Torwent/WaspLib/README.md

 # WaspLib
  WaspLib is a include for Simba to bot OldSchool RuneScape.

- WaspLib v2 is intended to work with Simba 1400 and SRL-Development.
+ WaspLib v2 is intended to work with [Simba 1400](https://github.com/ollydev/Simba) and [SRL-Development](https://github.com/ollydev/SRL-Development).
- If you are having problems I suggest you try my fork of SRL-Development due to code changing too frequently in Olly's SRL-Development and something might be incompatible for a while.
+ If you are having problems I suggest you try [my fork of SRL-Development](https://github.com/Torwent/SRL) due to code changing too frequently in Olly's SRL-Development and something might be incompatible for a while.
+ Also, as of right now, my fork has some bug fixes that are not live yet on Olly's SRL.

 # What is WaspLib for?